Estate Planning Attorneys in Concord, California

 If an individual can pass more than five million dollars ($5,000,000) without paying any federal estate taxes, why do I need an estate plan?
 We have heard this question over and over.
 Here are some things to think about:

-- The Court has a say.
+The Court has a say.
 In the probate arena, the Judge decides the most important issues, like who receives what and when.
 The personal representative’s authority is limited by statute.
-Outside of probate, you entrust this same power in a friend, relative, or entity.
+Outside of probate, you entrust this same power to a friend, relative, or entity.